 For decades, Dolly Parton has delighted audiences with her music, becoming a beloved icon and a pop culture legend.
 Now, in her own words, she lets her fans in on the stories behind the songs!
 In this book, Parton uses 175 of her songs to reveal both her own life story and the specific stories behind each song, including favorites like "Jolene," "9 to 5," "I Will Always Love You," and many more.
 Packed with previously unpublished images from Parton's personal and business archives, this book is a unique peek into Parton's witty, funny, and insightful thought process and a delight for music lovers everywhere.

-12-year-old Emma lives in a world where any child has a hint of magic — but where only the wealthy and powerful are allowed to kindle it, so that they can use it as adults.
+12-year-old Emma lives in a world where every child has a hint of magic — but where only the wealthy and powerful are allowed to kindle it, so that they can use it as adults.
 As the daughter of a magical architect, she gets the opportunity to attend one of the best kindling schools in New York City: Miss Posterity’s Academy for Practical Magic.
 Meanwhile Izzy, a servant girl, is determined to find a way to hold onto her magic.
 When Emma's father dies, she strikes a bargain with Izzy: if Izzy helps her pay her debts to Miss Posterity by teaching her to work as a servant, Emma will teach Izzy what she knows about magic.
 Together, can they find a way to kindle their magic, despite all the obstacles?
 This magical story, which pays homage to the classic novel A Little Princess, explores friendship, class, and the power of the human spirit.
+Izzy's story continues in the follow-up, The Tarnished Garden.

 Every Sunday, Mrs. Badger walks the mountain path to the top of Sugarloaf Peak.
 Along the way, she provides helping hands to those in need, and acts as a caretaker for the natural beauty of the trail.
 One day, she notices a very little kitten named Lulu following her.
 Lulu wishes she could climb to the top too... but maybe she's too small.
 Mrs. Badger encourages her, and it's not long before she has a regular companion on her weekly walk.
 And when Mrs. Badger is too frail to go, Lulu takes up the walking stick.
 This sweet story celebrating the love of the outdoors and the richness of intergenerational friendship is profound and quietly powerful.